rolancerlaux/Data-Science/RSJC_Project/README.md

 This code consists of an exploratory data analysis and modeling using XG Boost Regressor.

+Question to be answered: Is a multivariate linear regression able to explain the values for the Posture Index?

 ## About the data:

 This data was collected by me during my undergraduate thesis.